top of page

 Information about dorms and on-site registration will be sent by email after all registration forms have been completed and registration fees paid.

-ALL: DIVIDES is a residential conference.
-Fees include dormitory housing beginning June 9th at registration, and meals beginning at dinner on the same day.
-For your convenience, dorm rooms can be reserved a day before the conference for an additional fee.
+ALL: CREATIVE DISSONANCE is a residential conference.
+Fees include dormitory housing beginning JULY 7th at registration, and meals beginning at dinner on the same day.
+Dorm rooms can be reserved up to 24 hours before the conference opening and after the conference closing upon advance request; an additional fee is required.

 REGISTRATION FEES